raghu00005/news-app/README.md

 # About
-This project is  News platform which is navigated using voice command.
+This project is a News platform which is navigated using voice command.

-The link to project hosted is https://ai-voice-news-app.herokuapp.com/
+The link to  hosted project  is https://ai-voice-news-app.herokuapp.com/

-To run the project localy you can first install all the modules by
+To run the project locally you can first install all the modules by

 npm install and then npm start will run the project in development mode